-Skin is the largest organ in the human body and the frontline of defence against external factors like weather and surfaces that we come in contact with.
-Genetics, diet, smoking and drinking habits and your lifestyle can all have an effect on our skin.
+Skin is the largest organ in the human body and the frontline of defense against external factors like weather and surfaces that come in contact with us.
+Genetics, diet, smoking and drinking habits, and lifestyle can all affect our skin.
 It is no wonder that your skin demands and deserves your attention!
-While there are some home remedies which might help maintain the texture of our skin, sometimes it takes a specialist to help understand its individuality better.
+While some home remedies might help maintain the texture of our skin, sometimes it takes a specialist to help understand its individuality better.

-A dermatologist is the one who helps maintain the health and appearance of your skin in addition to treating specific diseases pertaining to skin, hair, nails, oral and genital mucosal tissues.
-While maintaining a healthy skin regimen at home is important, there are various skin problems which cannot be treated at home.
-Instead of testing products on your skin – the most vital organ as well as the most exposed organ of your body – it is better and safer to seek an expert’s advice before the damage becomes irreparable.
+A dermatologist is the one who helps maintain the health and appearance of your skin in addition to treating specific diseases in skin, hair, nails, and oral and genital mucosal tissues.
+While maintaining a healthy skin regimen at home is essential, various skin doesn’t have a home remedy.
+Instead of testing products on your skin – the most vital organ and the most exposed organ of your body – it is better and safer to seek an expert’s advice before the damage becomes irreparable.

 General Skin Care